 - Mitigate: Cyber threat specific insurance policies are becoming more popular to cover liabilities in the event of data breaches; having outside counsel and experts on retainer for continuous evaluation, monitoring, and response in the event of an incident

 Technology has allowed organizations to conduct their business more efficiently than ever before.
 However, that efficiency has come with additional risks to their infrastructure, clients, and employees.
 Data breaches and other forms of cyber-attacks will continue to occur, and no organization is immune for these threats.
-Proper risk assessments and response planning can at least reduce their impact, and provide a bit more piece of mind for organizations and individuals alike.
+Proper risk assessments and response planning can at least reduce their impact, and provide a bit more peace of mind for organizations and individuals alike.